-bathymetry: Of or relating to measurements of the depths of water bodies, such as oceans, estuaries or lakes.
+bathymetry: Of or relating to measurements of the depths of waterbodies, such as oceans, estuaries or lakes.

-baylands: Shallow water habitats around the Bay.
+baylands: Shallow water habitats around San Francisco Bay (Bay).
 They include lands that are touched by tides and lands that would be tidal in the absence of man-made structures.